-NOTICE OF 2018 ANNUAL MEETING OF STOCKHOLDERS
+NOTICE OF 2019 ANNUAL MEETING OF STOCKHOLDERS

-Notice is hereby given that Brightcove Inc. will hold its 2018 Annual Meeting of Stockholders (the "Annual Meeting") on May 16, 2018 at 9:00 a.m.
+Notice is hereby given that Brightcove Inc. will hold its 2019 Annual Meeting of Stockholders (the "Annual Meeting") on May 7, 2019 at 9:00 a.m.
 Eastern Time at the offices of Goodwin Procter LLP, which are located at 100 Northern Avenue, Boston, MA 02210, for the following purposes:

-- To elect two Class III directors, Gary Haroian and Diane Hessan, to hold office until the 2021 annual meeting of stockholders and until their successors are duly elected and qualified, subject to their earlier resignation or removal; - To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018; - To cast a non-binding, advisory vote to approve the compensation of our named executive officers; - To cast a non-binding, advisory vote on the frequency of future non-binding, advisory votes to approve the compensation of our named executive officers; and - To transact any other business that properly comes before the Annual Meeting (including adjournments and postponements thereof).
+- To elect three Class I directors, Deborah Besemer, Kristin Frank and Scott Kurnit, to hold office until the 2022 annual meeting of stockholders and until their successors are duly elected and qualified, subject to their earlier resignation or removal; - To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019: - To cast a non-binding, advisory vote to approve the compensation of our named executive officers; and - · To transact any other business that properly comes before the Annual Meeting (including adjournments and postponements thereof).

-Only stockholders of record at the close of business on April 10, 2018 are entitled to notice of and to vote at the Annual Meeting as set forth in the Proxy Statement.
+Only stockholders of record at the close of business on April 11, 2019 are entitled to notice of and to vote at the Annual Meeting as set forth in the Proxy Statement.
 If you plan to attend the Annual Meeting in person, you should be prepared to present photo identification, such as a valid driver's license, and verification of stock ownership for admittance.
-You are entitled to attend the Annual Meeting only if you were a stockholder as of the close of business on April 10, 2018 or hold a valid proxy for the Annual Meeting.
+You are entitled to attend the Annual Meeting only if you were a stockholder as of the close of business on April 11, 2019 or hold a valid proxy for the Annual Meeting.
 If you are a stockholder of record, your ownership as of the record date will be verified prior to admittance into the meeting.
 If you are not a stockholder of record but hold shares through a broker, trustee, or nominee, you must provide proof of beneficial ownership as of the record date, such as an account statement or similar evidence of ownership.
 Please allow ample time for the admittance process.